New York: the 22 best attractions and highlights

 Info on visiting the One World Observatory

 The One World Observatory is, unlike many attractions, not included in all New York passes.
-The tickets for the viewing platform are only included in the Freestyle Pass and the New York Sightseeing Pass.
+The tickets for the viewing platform are only included in the Explorer Pass and the New York Sightseeing Pass.

 285 Fulton St